Estimated reading time: 36 minutes

 In the meantime, the developers in the system house are changing, inexperienced programmers break even more, etc. etc.

-This is exactly how "industry solutions" are created!
+This is exactly Like that "industry solutions" are created!

 What is the issue with “industry solutions”?